zach-perlman/zach-perlman.github.io/about.md

 While I don't think worst-case failure modes are the most likely outcomes, they demonstrate fundamental problems with the naive development of smarter-than-human AI. **By default**, we should expect disaster from technology that is significantly smarter than us, if it doesn't necessarily have the same goals as us.

 ### Personal info
-I graduated from Georgia Tech in 2024 with an M.S. in Computer Science / Machine Learning, after completing my B.S. there was well.
+I graduated from Georgia Tech in 2024 with an M.S. in Computer Science / Machine Learning, after completing my B.S. there as well.

 I'm originally from Long Island, NY.
 In my free time, I like to read, engage in progressive politics, and watch YouTube.